Private school: United Kingdom

-Private schools are also known as independent schools, because of their freedom to operate outside government and local government control.
-Elite institutions for older pupils, which charge high fees, are typically described as public schools.
+In the UK, the term "private schools" encompasses schools that are independently funded and not part of the state system.
+These schools are known as independent schools.
+Within this category, "public schools" refer to a specific group of prestigious, often older, independent schools.
+Private schools also encompass faith based schools.
 Preparatory schools in England and Wales prepare pupils up to 13 years old to enter public schools.
 In Scotland, where the education system has always been separate from the rest of Great Britain, the term 'public school' was used historically to refer to state schools for the general public.

-According to The Good Schools Guide about 9% of children being educated in the United Kingdom are at fee-charging schools at GCSE level and 13% at A-level.
+According to The Good Schools Guide about 7% of children being educated in the United Kingdom are at fee-charging schools at GCSE level and 13% at A-level.
 Some independent schools are single-sex, although this is becoming less common.
-As of 2011 fees range from under £3,000 to £21,000 and above per year for day pupils, rising to over £27,000 per year for boarders.
+In 2011, fees range from under £3,000 to £21,000 and above per year for day pupils, rising to over £27,000 per year for boarders.
 Costs differ in Scotland.

-On 15 August 2010 The Observer reported that the gap in A-Level achievement between independent schools and state schools in the UK was set to widen, with three times as many independently educated students achieving the new grade A*.
-The paper also noted that according to the "fair access watchdog" bright students from the poorest backgrounds were seven times less likely to go to a top university than their richer peers.

-However, one in four independently educated children come from postcodes with the national average income or below, and one in three receives assistance with school fees.
-However, pupils' actual family incomes, which may be below or above the average for a particular postcode area, were not determined.

-Evidence from a major longitudinal study suggests that British independent schools provide advantages in educational attainment and access to top universities, and that graduates of such schools have a labour market advantage, even controlling for their educational qualifications.
+One in four independently educated children come from postcodes with the national average income or below, and one in three receive assistance with school fees.
+Evidence from a major longitudinal study suggests that British independent schools provide advantages in educational attainment and access to top universities.

-In the United Kingdom, independent education (or private education) has grown continually for the past twenty years.

 England and Wales

 In England and Wales, the more prestigious independent schools are known as 'public schools', sometimes subdivided into major and minor public schools.
 A modern definition of a public school refers to membership of the Headmasters' and Headmistresses' Conference, and this includes many independent grammar schools.
-The term 'public school' originally meant that the school was open to the public (as opposed to private tutors or the school being in private ownership).
+The term 'public school' historically meant that the school was open to the public (as opposed to private tutors or the school being in private ownership).
+Many private schools actively compete with prestigious state schools (including state grammar schools and single sex schools) in academic achievements.

+There are many old, world-renowned institutions in England that served as inspiration for most schools of their type abroad.
+These schools include Winchester College, Eton College, St Paul's School, Harrow School, Westminster School, Charterhouse School and Rugby School.
+The Independent Schools Inspectorate regularly publishes reports on the quality of education in all independent schools.